The Carriageway: History

 Modifications in 1985 involved internal conversion into 2 suites of offices downstairs and two separate apartments upstairs, together with restoration work to interior and exterior and construction of independent staircases at the rear to the upstairs apartments.
 In 1991, the building was subdivided into 4 strata titles, with no change to the fabric.

 It was transferred to the State Heritage Register on 2 April 1999.

 Description

 The Carriageway is a mid-Victorian residential building.
 It consists of a pair of substantial two-storey town-houses of brick construction and terrace form with a central carriageway.
 The building is unusual in its roof form, the elevation to Smollet Street being composed of four equal jerkinhead gables.
-Other distinguishing features include stuccoes decorations such as quoinstones, gable plaques and elaborate window and door surrounds.
+Other distinguishing features include stuccoed decorations such as quoinstones, gable plaques and elaborate window and door surrounds.
 The full-length semi-cantilevered balcony features exceptionally rich balustrade and valence panels and has an elaborate iron palisade front fence.

 There is a rear service wing that encloses a courtyard.